Albany (1907 automobile)

 The car was manufactured by a local inventor and businessman, John L. Tulley (1872–1954), who held several turn of the 20th century patents, including a gauge to measure oil.
-Tulley was a natural mechanic whose early days were spent as a surveyor's assistant.
+Tulley was a mechanic whose early days were spent as a surveyor's assistant.
 He went on to assist in building power and light plants around the midwest before arriving in Albany to form the Albany Automobile Company in about 1906.
 The Albany Runabout had two opposing cylinders and was air-cooled.
 Up to 850 cars were said to have been built and they were shipped to all parts of the country, with at least one vehicle shipped to England.

 Marketed as "the busy man's car", one of the Albany's main selling points was blue dyed elephant hide seats, which were supposedly guaranteed to last the lifetime of the car.

+In August 1908, production ended when the company went bankrupt.
+The Union Automobile Company took over the company in September 1908.